lochad/term-project/README.md

 Size counts up the points by adding 1 for each recursion and then returns that number.

 # Running the program
+I am paranoid it won't run because I've never made a project like this before, so just in case it doesn't, I made this [walkthrough video](https://youtu.be/MyRox_W9P7U)

 1. delete the build folder.
 2. create a new build folder by running mkdir build
 3. navigate to the build folder by running cd build